AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/overview.md

 ## Export segments {#export}

+>[!NOTE] Before you start exporting segments, you must ensure that your segments include all required consent fields.
+See the section on [configuring merge policies](#merge-policies) for more information.

-Once you have collected customer consent data and have created audience segments containing that data, you can then enforce TCF 2.0 compliance when exporting those segments to downstream destinations.
+Once you have collected customer consent data and have created audience segments containing the required consent attributes, you can then enforce TCF 2.0 compliance when exporting those segments to downstream destinations.

 Any data that is exported to downstream destinations is filtered based on the consent preferences for each customer profile.
-Any profile that does not meet the require consent preferences is skipped during the export process.
+Any profile that does not meet the required consent preferences is skipped during the export process.

 Customers must consent to the following purposes (as outlined by [TCF 2.0 policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/#Appendix_A_Purposes_and_Features_Definitions)) in order for their profiles to be included in segments that are exported to destinations:

 * **Purpose 1**: Store and/or access information on a device
 * **Purpose 10**: Develop and improve products

-While these purposes are required for [!DNL Real-time CDP], different vendors will cross-check for their own required purposes if segments are shared between them.
+TCF 2.0 also requires that the source of data must check the destination's vendor permission before sending data to that destination.
+As such, [!DNL Real-time CDP] checks if the destination's vendor permission is opted in to for all IDs in the cluster before including data bound to that destination.

 >[!NOTE] Any segments that are shared with Adobe Audience Manager will contain the same TCF 2.0 consent values as their [!DNL Platform] counterparts.
-Since [!DNL Audience Manager] shares the same vendor ID as [!DNL Real-time CDP] (565), the same purposes are required.
+Since [!DNL Audience Manager] shares the same vendor ID as [!DNL Real-time CDP] (565), the same purposes and vendor permission are required.
 See the document on the [Adobe Audience Manager plug-in for IAB TCF](https://docs.adobe.com/help/en/audience-manager/user-guide/overview/data-privacy/consent-management/aam-iab-plugin.html) for more information.

 ## Test your implementation {#test-implementation}

 Once you have configured your TCF 2.0 implementation and have exported segments to destinations, any data that does not meet consent requirements will not be exported.
-However, in order to see whether the the right customer profiles were filtered during the export, you must manually check the data stores on your destinations to see if consent was properly enforced.
+However, in order to see whether the right customer profiles were filtered during the export, you must manually check the data stores on your destinations to see if consent was properly enforced.

+It is important to note that if multiple IDs make up a cluster and TCF 2.0 applies, the entire cluster will be excluded if even a single ID has not opted in to the correct purposes and vendor permissions.

 ## Next steps